leonardosr/gog-angular-assignment/README.md

 ### 1. Start the Mock API with `json-server`

-The app uses [json-server](https://github.com/typicode/json-server) to mock backend API calls.
+- The app uses [json-server](https://github.com/typicode/json-server) to mock backend API calls.
-A sample `_db.json` file is provided in the project root.
+- A sample `_db.json` file is provided in the project root as a template.
-Create a db.json and past it's data to setup your initial mock data
+- Copy or rename it to `db.json` before starting the server.
+- If you need to restore the initial data, use `db_bkp.json`.

 ```sh
 json-server --watch db.json --port 3000